ibm-cloud-docs/Registry/container-registry-cli.md

 The image name is the combination of the content of the **Repository** and **Tag** columns in the format: `repository:tag` {: tip}

-Vulnerability Advisor version 3 is discontinued from 13 November 2023.
-For more information about how to update to version 4, see [Vulnerability Advisor version 3 is being discontinued on 13 November 2023](/docs/Registry?topic=Registry-registry_notices_va_v3).
-{: deprecated}

 If the command to list images times out, see [Why is it timing out when I list images?](/docs/Registry?topic=Registry-troubleshoot-image-timeout) for assistance.
 {: tip}